arnav-dasgupta/arnav-dasgupta.github.io/_posts/2017-01-01-advanced-examples.md

 ## MathJax

-You can enable MathJax by setting `mathjax: true` on a page or globally in the `_config.yml`.
-Some examples:
+Enable MathJax by setting `mathjax: true` on a page or globally in the `_config.yml`.
+Test examples:

 [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula) relates the  complex exponential function to the trigonometric functions.